ESCOMP/CTSM/doc/source/tech_note/Surface_Albedos/CLM50_Tech_Note_Surface_Albedos.rst

 This weighting is performed for direct-beam and diffuse, visible and NIR fluxes.
-After the ground-incident fluxes (transmitted through the vegetation canopy) have been calculated for the current time step (sections 3.1 and 4.1), the layer absorption factors
+After the ground-incident fluxes (transmitted through the vegetation canopy) have been calculated for the current time step (sections :numref:`Canopy Radiative Transfer` and :numref:`Solar Fluxes`), the layer absorption factors

 (:math:`S_{g,\, i}`) are multiplied by the ground-incident fluxes to produce solar absorption (W m\ :sup:`-2`) in each snow layer and